Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

 \subsubsection{Alias Analysis.}

-We investigate the effect of the alias analysis module by removing it entirely and evaluating \sysname{} on the 21 functions from RustSec reports as well as our synthetic bug dataset.
-As shown in in~\Cref{tab:unknown_fields}, the recall increases, but the precision drops tremendously from 75\% to 29.5\%.
-This shows that simple pattern matching with types and lifetimes is not sufficient, and deeper pointer analysis is necessary.
+We investigate the effect of the alias analysis module by removing it entirely.
+As shown in in~\Cref{tab:unknown_fields}, the recall increases, but the precision drops tremendously from \rebuttal{}{87.5\% to 34.1\%}.
+This shows that simple pattern matching is not sufficient, and deeper pointer analysis is necessary.